symfony/symfony-docs/components/phpunit_bridge.rst

-Once the component installed, it automatically registers a `PHPUnit event listener`_ which in turn registers a `PHP error handler`_ called ``DeprecationErrorHandler``.
+Once the component installed, it automatically registers a `PHPUnit event listener`_ which in turn registers a `PHP error handler`_ called :class:`Symfony\\Bridge\\PhpUnit\\DeprecationErrorHandler`.
 After running your PHPUnit tests, you will get a report similar to this one:

 .. image:: /images/components/phpunit_bridge/report.png